transformsen/oms-ocr/README.md

   restart it manually.
 Now, if you repeat the operations described above to create and trigger a new job, the task relying on that endpoint will fail, and thus you can verify processor behavior in fault scenarios.

+- finishedAt added to the job.
+You can this from Mongo DB document

+- Mock API will be invoked from client service files

+- Start API and processor.

+- OMS OCR
+    - Add only PDF file to ./mnt or UNC directory.
+Check MongoDB document under jobs collection.
+New job should create and marked as COMPLETED and FAILURE
+    - Add both PDF and CSV file to ./mnt or UNC directory.
+Check MongoDB document under jobs collection.
+New job should create and marked as COMPLETED and SUCCESS.
+Other 2 Workflow TASK should be updated in jobs and both of them should marked to their respective statuses.